 Many women start out with a “Love List” — the specifications for the man they’re looking for.
 Oh, we don’t call it that exactly.
 But what teenage girl doesn’t have her set of requirements?
 Tall, dark, handsome, funny, “and he should drive a hot car and love to dance and serve me breakfast in bed.”

-There’s nothing wrong with any of that, and guys – don’t you have your variations?
+There’s nothing wrong with any of that, and gentlemen – don’t you have your variations?
 Major rack, great ass, and your favorite sexual tricks – preferably daily?

-But if we’re hanging on to the stuff of adolescence – most of which has little to do with the person and everything to do with a life-size cardboard cut-out, then don’t we have a problem in adulthood?
-And what if our grownup lists read more like activities on a cruise ship or at a resort?
-Isn’t that precisely what we see on dating profiles?
-For example,
+Here’s the dilemma.
+If we’re hanging on to the stuff of adolescence, most of which has little to do with the person and everything to do with a life-size cardboard cut-out, then don’t we have a problem in adulthood?
+And what if our grownup love lists read more like activities on a cruise ship or at a pricey resort?
+Isn’t that exactly what we see in online dating profiles?

 I’m seeking a man / woman who loves outdoor concerts, great restaurants, taking off on weekend getaways, scuba, snorkeling, cycling, attending sporting events – and who is as comfortable in a tux / gown as jeans and a t-shirt.

 Sex and Money

 Remember when Hugh Heffner’s engagement hit the news?
 The then 84-year old founder of Playboy was engaged to a 24-year old woman.
 Now now, you say – this is all about celebrity.